-We left the Grafton Harbor dock at 6:15 a.m. today, at the confluence of the Illinois and Mississippi rivers.
-Mile zero on the Illinois.
+We left the Grafton Harbor dock at 6:15 a.m. today, at the confluence of the Illinois and Mississippi Rivers, mile 0 on the Illinois River.
 Our goal was to reach Peoria at mile marker 164.
 Our longest day until now was about 145 miles.
 Even through we traveled upstream, the trip was smooth.
 Very little barge traffic, no other “pleasure craft” and far less turbulence and debris than we encountered on the Mighty Mississippi.

-We passed through the La Grange lock and the Peoria lock, both with lock designs that allow the river current to fill the lock chamber and that empty the chamber by dropping a large door into the river bottom.
-But today, both lock doors were kept down to allow floodwaters to flow downstream.
+We passed through the La Grange lock and the Peoria lock.
+Both are “wicket dams.”
+The lock chamber is filled by raising the downriver door and dropping the upriver door, and is emptied by dropping the downriver door.
+But today, both lock doors were down to allow floodwaters to flow downstream.
 The lockmasters told us the doors were down and that we should drive right on through the locks.
-Unnerving, but no problem.
+Unnerving when all you can see is partly submerged lightposts on both sides, but no problem.

-We went under three railroad lift bridges that normally are very close the water, at track height, but that lifted to allow us to squeeze under.
+We went under three railroad lift bridges that normally are very close the water, at track height, but that lifted to allow us to pass under.

 We arrived at South Port Marina in East Peoria at 6:30 p.m.
 A good day!